adbyrne/XTrkCAD/distribution/flatpak/README.txt

-oThis is a work-in-progress to build a flatpak package
+This is a work-in-progress to build a flatpak package

 BLDDIR is your build directory,
 SRCDIR is your source directory